HL7/davinci-ehrx/input/pagecontent/index.md

   * [Security and Privacy](security.html) provides general expectations to ensure security and privacy of Da Vinci exchanges
   * [Task-based Queries](task.html) describes the mechanisms for using Task to ask for information
   * [Dynamic Registration for SMART Apps](smart-app-reg.html) documents requirements for cross-registration of SMART on FHIR apps
-  * [Profile Overview](profiles.html) gives an overview of the profiles defined in this IG and, where relevant, guidance on the use of US Core profiles
-  * [Search Parameter Overview](profiles.html) gives an overview of the search parameters defined in this IG and a discussion of how those, along with US Core search parameters should be used
   * [Member Match](OperationDefinition-member-match.html) describes the process to resolve a member as known by the target payer system